-If you haven’t seen ROCKY with our shadowcast you ain’t seen nothin’ yet.
+If you haven’t seen ROCKY with the Midnight Insanity shadowcast you ain’t seen nothin’ yet.
 Costumes and audience participation galore!
-This low-budget freak show/cult classic/cultural institution concerns the misadventures of newlyweds inside a mad scientist’s strange mansion and crazy party that they come across on a rainy night after their car breaks down in the woods.
+This show/cult classic/cultural institution concerns the misadventures of newly engaged couple inside a mad scientist’s strange mansion and crazy party that they come across on a rainy night after their car breaks down in the woods.

 Rated R, 1 hr, 40 mins

 MAN ON WIRE

 * This documentary is the first film the ART screened after renovating the theatre 10 years ago.
 Join us as we show the film again to celebrate the 10th anniversary of our reopening!

 “Astonishing.
 Daring.
 Mind-boggling.
 Visually stunning.
 A true heart-stopper.” – Detroit News